 - Associate program points with sets that represent the information we're after

 - Figure out how the sets change

 - As a function of instructions

 - As a function of meeting points between control paths

 - Make a safe assumption at an initial point

 - Work out the function throughout the graph

 - Repeat until the sets stop changing

 There are two issues with it

-- Will the sets ever stop changing? - Does the analysis get better by repeated applications? - We'll talk about the first one today, and the second one later they will necessarily reach a point where they stop changing, so the analysis ends.
+- Will the sets ever stop changing? - Does the analysis get better by repeated applications? - We'll talk about the first one today, and the second one later

 Convergence